govau/content-guide/_formatting/italics.md

 Don't use italics in headlines.

-Use [capitals instead of italics for acts and other publications]({{ site.baseurl }}/punctuation-grammar/#capitalisation).
+Use [title case not italics for acts and other publications]({{ site.baseurl }}/terms-phrases/#legislation-acts-and-other-publications).
 Link to the source where possible.

 ### Avoid Latin words